raza791/agent-identity-management/README.md

 Trigger actions from the demo menu and watch:
 - ✅ Agent registration appear instantly
-- ✅ Trust scores update in real-time
+- ✅ Trust scores update in real-time (90% after verification)
 - ✅ Activity logs populate as you trigger actions
+- ✅ Capability violations blocked and logged
 - ✅ Different risk levels (low/medium/high) monitored differently

 **That's it!** You just secured your first AI agent. 🚀